vahidAK/PatMat/README.md

   -b /path/to/Nanopore_aligned_reads.bam \
   -g /path/to/reference.fa > /path/to/MethylationCall.tsv
 ```
+f5c can be also used for methylation calling.
+Just make sure the version of f5c that you are using outputs similar column as nanopolish to be compatible for NanoMethPhase.

 #### 1-3-3 Pre-processing methylation call file
 We then need to pre-process methylation call file from nanopolish using [NanoMethPhase](https://github.com/vahidAK/NanoMethPhase) methyl_call_processor module.